-Hello.
-My name is Jennifer Wang, and I’m an amigurumi addict.
+My name is Jennifer Wang, and I’m…

 HOW IT ALL BEGAN

 Back in February 2013, I was a newly-married uni graduate living with my husband in Aalborg, Denmark.
-I remember being cooped up in a dilapidated inner-city apartment with four male students, dreading to make eye-contact on the way to the bathroom, and wishing I was miles away back home in Australia.
+I remember being cooped up in an inner-city apartment with four male students, dreading to make eye-contact on the way to the bathroom, and wishing I was miles away back home in Australia.
 I needed an escape!

 With only a single room and a mattress on the hardwood floor, it didn’t take long before I started to go batty (don’t even get me started on the biting winds and legions of blonde Scandinavian goddesses outside).

 With my husband busy writing his final thesis, it was all too easy to wither away watching trashy sitcoms online.
 And, after weeks of binge-watching Calista Flockhart while scoffing European chips and pizza, I eventually came across a series of free crochet lessons online.

 Crochet, you say?
 And I only need one hook?
 What was this sorcery?

 Having had the experience of picking up a pair of knitting needles exactly one time, I was deeply skeptical that I could ever do anything creative with yarn, but under the careful guidance of a baby-faced Michael Sellick who promised to teach me the “ins and oots” of crochet, I finally found the sense of peace and purpose I so desperately needed.